-PRINT NAME: DATE: STUDENT: DEPT:
+PRINT NAN ME:DA TE:

+STUDENT: DEH PT:

-According to your student medical records, you do not receive annual TB skin testing.
-The reason for not receiving an annual TB skin test may include a previous history of a positive TB skin test, history of having received BCG Vaccine, allergic reaction to a previous skin test, or other medical contraindications.
-An initial negative chest x-ray is required (within the last two (2) years).
+annual TB skin allergic reaction your student medical records, you do not rent test may include a previous history of a point to a previous skin test, or other medical t two (2) years). ositive TB skin test, history of having received BCG Vaccine

-Chest x-rays are not required on an annual basis by East Central College.
-However, you should be aware of the symptoms of active pulmonary TB which include cough, chest pain, and hemoptysis.
-Systemic symptoms consistent with TB also include fever, chills, night sweats, becoming tired easily, loss of appetite, and weight loss.
-TB should be considered in persons who have these symptoms.
-Persons suspected of having TB will be referred for a complete medical evaluation by their personal healthcare provider at their expense.
+of active pulm nclude fever, persons who h re not required on an annual basis by East onary TB which include cough, chest pain chills, night sweats, becoming tired easily, ave these symptoms.
+Persons suspected of healthcare provider at their expense. , and hemoptysis.
+Sy loss of appetite, and stemic syr weight lo nptoms consistent with TB als ss.
+TB should be considered in

 Check the list below as to any symptoms you may have.

-Yes No
+Yes No ٦

-Cough
+Cough 165

 Chest Pain

 Hemoptysis (coughing & spitting up blood)

 Fever

 Chills

 Night Sweats

 Tire Easily

 Loss of Appetite

 Weight Loss

-SIGNATURE: \\\\\ DATE: \\\\\
+IGNATURE DAT E:

-Please complete and return this questionnaire to the ECC EMS Department by the following date:
+te and return this questionnaire to the ECC

-Source: CDC, Recommendations & Reports Guidelines for Preventing the Transmission of mycobacterium tuberculosis in Health-care Settings,
+Source: CDC, Recommendations & Reports ( mycobacterium tuberculosis in Hea Guidelines for Prev • -